-All staff at our school understand that safeguarding children is everyone's responsibility and that they must be diligent to help secure children's safety and well-being.
+All staff and adults associated with our school understand that safeguarding children is everyone's responsibility and that they must be diligent to help secure children's safety and well-being.
 Any member of staff, volunteer or visitor to the school who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred should report it immediately to the Designated Safeguarding Lead (DSL) (see contacts sheet) or, in their absence, to the Additional Designated Safeguarding Lead (ADSL) (see contacts sheet) using the systems and processes our school has designed for this purpose.
 In the absence of either of the above, concerns should be brought to the attention of the most senior member of staff on site.
 Staff understand that if there is an immediate risk of harm then they should call the police or First Response directly and update the DSL at the earliest opportunity.

-- > Staff will ensure the child is in a safe place and in receipt of support should this be needed. - > Staff will initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern arising. - > Staff will then follow this up, making a written report using the school record keeping process. - All concern forms will behanded to the DSL on completion.
-(All staff have a blank form in their staff file, and additional forms are stored in the staff room.) - > Staff will ensure the time and date of the incident is recorded. - A factual account of the incident including who was involved, what was said/seen/heard, where the incident took place, any preceding information which may have prompted the event.
-(A body map may be used to record any injuries seen or reported by the child.) - > Staff will sign and date the report giving details of their role within school. - The DSL will record when the report was passed to them and what action was taken alongside any outcomes achieved.
+- Staff will ensure the child is in a safe place and in receipt of support should this be needed. - Staff will initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern arising. - Staff will then follow this up, making a written report using the school record keeping process. - > Staff will ensure the time and date of the incident is recorded. - A factual account of the incident including who was involved, what was said/seen/heard, where the incident took place, any preceding information which may have prompted the event.
+(A body map may be used to record any injuries seen or reported by the child.) - > Staff will sign and date the report giving details of their role within school. - The DSL will record when the report was passed to them and what action was taken alongside any outcomes achieved. - The DSL will ensure that the child's wishes and feelings are taken into consideration when deciding on next steps.

-Staff must maintain a good working knowledge of the Buckinghamshire Threshold Document and any updates; how it can be used to safeguard and promote the wellbeing of pupils; and how it should be used to inform decision making regarding a referral to First Response as soon as there is a significant concern.
-Staff are trained to understand that the most common reason for children becoming looked after is as a result of abuse and/or neglect and that previously looked after children remain vulnerable; to have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe; and to understand increased vulnerability and that barriers exist when recognising abuse and neglect for children with Special Educational Needs or Disabilities.
+Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need Document and any updates; how it can be used to safeguard and promote the wellbeing of pupils; and how it should be used to inform decision making regarding a referral to First Response as soon as there is a significant concern.
+Staff are trained to understand that the most common reason for children becoming looked after is as a result of abuse and/or neglect and that previously looked after children remain vulnerable; to have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe; and to understand increased vulnerability and that barriers exist when recognising abuse and neglect for children with increased vulnerability.
+This may include children with Special Educational Needs or Disabilities; Young Carers; those living with domestic abuse; those whose parents suffer with poor mental health, including substance misuse; those who may be suffering criminal exploitation, including sexual exploitation, radicalization and gang involvement; those with a Social Worker; those who are privately fostered; asylum seekers; those who may be at risk of honour based violence; those who go missing or where attendance is a concern; those who identify as LGBTQ or are exploring gender identification; and those who may be at risk of discrimination due to faith and belief, race or ethnicity.

-The Governing Body understands and fulfils its safeguarding responsibilities.
+The Governing Board understands and fulfils its safeguarding responsibilities.
 It will: